 What does it mean if I was the last one to text?

 We kissed last weekend, so if I don’t hear from him this weekend, I’ll know he’s not interested.
-We had a great time, but he didn’t immediately suggest going out again.
-What does that mean?

 It’s either got to happen right away, or awkwardness sets in and eyes are averted.
 Guys are wary of being LJBF’d and girls are wary of being put into some kind of soft harem rotation without their knowledge.
 Not jumping on the opportunity right away has become a clear signal of disinterest, when it may actually reflect caution, ambivalence or just bad timing.